 Previous approaches to address these challenges include positional encoding innovations such as ALiBi \citep{press2022train} and RoPE \citep{su2024roformer}, which help to mitigate position bias issues.
 Recent works directly target the root cause---the softmax function itself. \citet{nakanishi2025scalable} proposes Scalable-Softmax to scale logits based on context length, while \citet{velivckovic2024softmax} identify fundamental limitations of softmax for sharp out-of-distribution generalization and propose to learn adaptive temperatures to control the sharpness of softmax.
 While effective, these solutions often require careful tuning or address only a subset of the challenges.

-In this paper, we address the root cause of these problems by replacing softmax with \textbf{$\alpha$-entmax} \citep{peters-etal-2019-sparse}, a differentiable sparse transformation that induces probability distributions where irrelevant tokens receive \emph{exactly zero attention}.
-While $\alpha$-entmax has been used successfully in transformers \citep{correia-etal-2019-adaptively}, its length generalization properties, to the best of our knowledge, have never been studied.
+In this paper, we address the root cause of these problems by replacing softmax with \textbf{$\alpha$-entmax}~\citep{peters-etal-2019-sparse}, a \emph{differentiable} sparse transformation that induces probability distributions where irrelevant tokens receive \emph{exactly zero attention}.
+While $\alpha$-entmax has been used successfully in transformers \citep{correia-etal-2019-adaptively,gonccalves2025adasplash}, its length generalization properties, to the best of our knowledge, have never been studied.
 We show theoretically and empirically that $\alpha$-entmax consistently helps to address challenges in long context modeling.
-Our key contributions include:\footnote{Our code is available at \url{https://github.com/deep-spin/adasplash}.}
+Our key contributions include: \footnote{Our code will be available upon acceptance.}

 \begin{itemize}[leftmargin=*]

 \item \textbf{Non-dispersion}: We establish that $\alpha$-entmax attention distributions maintain consistent focus regardless of sequence length, with entropy bounded by $\mathcal{O}(\log s)$ rather than approaching maximum entropy $\mathcal{O}(\log n)$ as with softmax, where $s \ll n$ is the number of tokens with nonzero probability.